Scripted Application Build

 In order to accomplish this it becomes necessary for the development group to submit the source code and control files to the test group.
 The first phase of the application or system testing will be to do a scripted build of the application and validate the results of the build process.
 Once the executables are generated the normal testing cycle begins.

-The following is a listing of the command file (CompileGNTascForSam1Batch.CMD) that does the multiple compilations of the COBOL programs for the batch environment.
-This script will read a file that contains a list of COBOL source members and call the "zCompileToGnts01.CMD" to do the actual generation for each source member in the list.
+The following is a listing of the command file (CBBATAE1.cmd) that does the multiple compilations of batch COBOL programs without SQL access.
+This script will read a file that contains a list of COBOL source members and call the "ZCBL2GNT.cmd" to do the actual generation for each source member in the list.

 @echo OFF